["trends"]

 Aperol Spritz cocktails

-This Aperol Spritz cocktail recipe is easy to master and yields a gorgeous drink that is everything you’d want on a warm summer’s afternoon.
-But it’s about more than the refreshing taste — it’s an Italian way of life, deeply rooted in their love for slow living.
+Easy to master, this recipe yields a gorgeous drink that is everything you’d want on a warm summer afternoon.
+But it’s about more than the gorgeous taste; it’s an Italian way of life, deeply rooted in their love for slow living.

 Read next: 20 Aperol Cocktail Recipes to Try Today